triggermesh/aws-event-sources/README.md

 ![Sources for Amazon Web Services](./images/saws.png "Sources for Amazon Web Services")

-TriggerMesh Sources for Amazon Web Services (SAWS) allows you to quickly and easily consume events from your AWS  services and send them to workloads running in your cluster.
+TriggerMesh Sources for Amazon Web Services (SAWS) allow you to quickly and easily consume events from your AWS services and send them to workloads running in your cluster.

+Other Knative Sources maintained by TriggerMesh are available in the following repositories:

+- [Knative Sources][knsrc]
+- [GitLab Source][knsrc-gitlab] (Knative sandbox project)

 ## Installation